Want to know how to measure bra size at home to get the perfect fit? Follow this expert, four-step guide to work out what size you need.

-We’ve chatted to the best in the bra-fitting business to find out how to accurately measure bra size at home, so you can find the best bra for you.
+We’ve chatted to the best in the bra-fitting business to find out how to accurately measure bra size at home.

-There are two methods for measuring bra size.
+There are two tried-and-tested methods for measuring your bra size at home - both requiring a tape measure.

-The first is the traditional method, favored by high-end and high-street stores alike, and involves measuring your back and bust when you’re standing up.
+The first is the traditional method, favored by high-end and straight-to-market stores alike, and involves measuring your back and bust when you’re standing up.

 Alternatively, there’s the ‘Boob or Bust’ method, which has gained popularity in recent years.
-Using four measurements and a clever computer algorithm, one of its appeals is how easy it is to follow from home—something that’s especially handy if you are pregnant, breastfeeding or find it tricky to get to the shops.
+Using four measurements and a clever computer algorithm, one of its appeals is how easy it is to follow from home, and it's a great one to choose if you find it tricky to get to the shops.

 The traditional method

-Established in 1939, what Rigby & Peller doesn’t know about bras just isn’t worth knowing.
-And it’s no surprise that they sit on the traditional side of the fence when it comes to measuring bra size.
+Selling some of the best bras for large busts, Rigby & Peller was established in 1939, so what they don't know about bras isn't really worth knowing.
+With a long heritage as one of the best bra brands, it’s no surprise that they sit on the traditional side of the fence when it comes to measuring bra size.

-To follow their tried-and-tested at-home method, all you need is a tape measure and a spare 10 minutes.
+To follow Rigby & Peller's tried-and-tested at-home method, all you need is a tape measure and a spare 10 minutes.

 If your measurement is an even number, add four (ie 32 + 4 + 36)